The Pantanal – jaguars, macaws and wetland wildlife

-The Pantanal is 3 hours behind UK time: Sao Paulo is 2 hours behind.
+The Pantanal is three hours behind UK time: Sao Paulo is two hours behind.

 If you hold a UK passport, you do not currently need a visa to travel to Brazil, but your passport will need to be valid for at least six months after your trip.
 If you do not have a UK passport, please check with your local consulate.

 We will be travelling during the dry season, when the animals are more concentrated around the wetlands and when we have the best chances of seeing the mammals, particularly Jaguar: the days will be warm (but hopefully not too hot) and dry (although, as with everywhere, there is always the chance of some unseasonal rain).
 Evenings will be cooler.

 No strenuous walking is involved but you need to have a reasonable level of general fitness to be able to participate in the holiday.
 The tour visits several locations and travelling in the tropics can be tiring if you are not used to it.
 However, the trip is designed to be relatively comfortable so please discuss any concerns with us.

 Although most of the walks are not long, we will sometimes be walking on rough or wet ground.
 Good walking shoes (lightweight ok) are essential for most areas.
 There are a few occasions when we walk uphill but this is not excessive.

 As we are in the tropics, the sun is very strong, even when it appears overcast.
 Sun protection (hat, sunglasses and suncream) is essential.
 We avoid walking far in the hottest part of the day.